Is Drug Addiction Destroying Your Life?

 If you are struggling with a drug addiction or withdrawal, you are not alone.
 According to the Centers for Disease Control and Prevention, heroin use has more than doubled over the past decade.
 It’s estimated that, in the US alone, more than 15 million people suffer from opioid dependence.
 Opiates are the go-to prescription for pain management.
 The rising number of rehab patients, ER visits and drug related deaths here in Colorado indicate that our state is no exception to this rising epidemic.

 Marijuana is also legal in the state of Colorado, making it readily available and leading many to wonder, “Is marijuana addictive?”
 Just like any drug use, marijuana use becomes a problem when the habit causes persistent conflict and difficulties in your life and you feel unable to control urges.
 Although using THC, cocaine or other drugs may feel like aids to relaxation or recreation, they are only a temporary fix that often cause more damage than they prevent.
 If you begin each day feeling irritable or sick and dedicate your energy to planning how you’ll attain or use drugs, drug addiction counseling can help you identify and work through underlying issues that drive your use.
-With the guidance of a certified substance abuse counselor, you can attain the tools you need maintain balance and recovery.
+With the guidance of a certified substance abuse counselor, you can attain the tools you need maintain balance.

 Drug addiction counseling can be very effective in addressing underlying mental health issues, such as anxiety, depression, family issues or past traumas that often drive a substance abuse problem.
 In a safe, non-judgmental environment, you can openly express your needs and desires and receive careful, compassionate and objective feedback from a professional who understands what you’re going through.

 Together, we can work to uncover the root causes that are limiting your life.
 Perhaps you’re already aware of some deep-seeded issues, such as a family history of alcoholism or drug abuse or your own experiences of anxiety, depression or trauma.
-As we discover the elements that cause and sustain your drug use, I will provide you with new, healthy coping strategies – such as mindfulness, breathing and muscle relaxing exercises – that allow you to effectively manage and overcome troubling thoughts, emotions and body sensations without using.
+As we discover the elements that cause and sustain your drug use, I will provide you with new, healthy coping strategies – such as mindfulness, breathing and muscle relaxing exercises – that allow you to effectively manage and overcome troubling thoughts, emotions and body sensations.

 Because of the physiological component of drug addiction, counseling is generally not the end- all, be-all of recovery.
 If need be, I am available to work with a rehab program, your primary care physician, your psychiatrist etc. to provide you with the best resources and most complete support possible throughout this process.
-The more support you have, the more likely you are to stand by your choice to be sober.
+The more support you have, the more likely you are to stand by your choice to make positive changes.
 In therapy you will not only learn to recognize and cope with the emotional and physical triggers of drug use, but also set healthy boundaries, create and maintain healthy relationships and alleviate heavy feelings of guilt, shame and isolation that often accompany addiction.
 With help and support, you can become more resilient to cravings and move forward with more freedom, ease, compassion, trust, balance and purpose in your life.

 You may still have some questions or concerns about drug counseling…